wazuh/wazuh-documentation/source/installation-guide/wazuh-dashboard/unattended.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.

-.. meta:: :description: Learn how to install the Wazuh dashboard in unattended mode, a flexible and intuitive web interface for mining and visualizing the events and archives.
+.. meta:: :description: Learn how to install the Kibana in unattended mode, a flexible and intuitive web interface for mining and visualizing the events and archives.

 .. _wazuh_dashboard_unattended_installation:

-Installing the Wazuh dashboard in unattended mode
+Installing the Kibana in unattended mode
 =================================================

-The Wazuh dashboard is a flexible and intuitive web interface, based on Kibana, for mining and visualizing the events and archives.
+The Kibana is a flexible and intuitive web interface, based on Kibana, for mining and visualizing the events and archives.

-Install Wazuh dashboard
+Install Kibana
 -----------------------

-You can install and configure the Wazuh dashboard using an automated script.
+You can install and configure the Kibana using an automated script.

 #.
 Download the script.
-Skip this step if you are installing the Wazuh dashboard on the same server as the Wazuh indexer.
+Skip this step if you are installing the Kibana on the same server as the Elasticsearch.

     .. code-block:: console